Enoxaparin: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Irritation, pain, redness, skin discoloration or bruising, or a hematoma at the site of injection.
+- Irritation, pain, burning, redness, skin discoloration or bruising, or a hematoma at the site of injection.

-- Major bleeding at any site (including in the brain or abdomen) is a risk with enoxaparin use, although overall reported incidence is low.
+- Major bleeding at any site (including in the brain or abdomen) is a risk with enoxaparin use, although the overall reported incidence is low.
 A fall in hematocrit (the number of red blood cells in the blood) or a drop in blood pressure should prompt a search for a bleeding site.

 - Other side effects include anemia, edema, shortness of breath, diarrhea, and confusion.

 - Not suitable for people with pre-existing bleeding disorders.

-- Dosage of enoxaparin requires adjusting in severe renal impairment.
+- The dosage of enoxaparin requires adjusting for severe renal impairment.

 - LMWHs, such as enoxaparin, have been associated with spinal and epidural hematomas (solid clotted areas of blood) in people receiving spinal anesthesia or undergoing spinal puncture.
 The risk is greater in those with indwelling epidural catheters, taking other medications that also affect blood clotting, undergoing repeated procedures, or with a history of spinal deformity or surgery.

-- May not be suitable for some people including those with active major bleeding, certain platelet disorders, a low body weight or with a hypersensitivity to enoxaparin, heparin or pork products.
+- May not be suitable for some people including those with active major bleeding, certain platelet disorders, low body weight, or with hypersensitivity to enoxaparin, heparin, or pork products.
 Care should also be taken when using in people with diabetic retinopathy, high blood pressure, recent gastrointestinal ulceration, or kidney disease.

-- May interact with some other medications including those that also have an effect on bleeding (such as aspirin, NSAIDs, and platelet inhibitors).
+- May interact with some other medications including those that affect bleeding (such as aspirin, NSAIDs, and platelet inhibitors).

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects